humanwhocodes/humanwhocodes.com/src/pages/_posts/2010-01-26-answering-baranovskiys-javascript-quiz.md

     }
     b(1, 2, 3);

 This code is a bit easier to understand as the only real question you must answer is whether the alert displays 3 or 10.
 The answer is 10 in all browsers.
-There&#8217;s only one concept you need to know to figure out this code.
+There's only one concept you need to know to figure out this code.
 ECMA-262, 3rd Edition, section 10.1.8 says about an `arguments` object:

 > For each non-negative integer, `arg`, less than the value of the `length` property, a property is created with name `ToString(arg)` and property attributes `{ DontEnum }`.
 The initial value of this property is the value of the corresponding actual parameter supplied by the caller.
 The first actual parameter value corresponds to `arg` = 0, the second to `arg` = 1, and so on.
 In the case when `arg` is less than the number of formal parameters for the `Function` object, this property shares its value with the corresponding property of the activation object. *This means that changing this property changes the corresponding property of the activation object and vice versa.*